 Mission Santa Cruz was founded in 1791 and was the 12th of the 21 Spanish Missions founded.
-Unfortunately, nothing remains of the original mission today other than a crumbling wall in the city of Santa Cruz.
-The rebuilt mission is now across the street from where the original was, and it was built in the 1930’s based on a painting they had of the original mission.
-It is a tiny mission to visit, and you can see it all in about 20 minutes, but it is still a good historical spot in the city.
-Here is all the information and you can read about my time visiting all of the California Missions here.
+Unfortunately, nothing remains of the original mission today, other than a crumbling wall in the city of Santa Cruz.
+The rebuilt mission is now across the street from where the original was, and it was built in the 1930s based on a painting they had of the original mission.
+It is a tiny mission to visit, and you can see it all in about 20 minutes, but it is still an excellent historical spot in the city.
+Here is all the information, and you can read about my time visiting all of the California Missions here.

 - Cost: Free

 - Location: 130 Emmett St, Santa Cruz, CA 95060

-Mission Santa Cruz is located right off Pacific Coast Highway on the North end of the main downtown drag.
-There is street parking around the mission itself that is free.
+Mission Santa Cruz is located right off Pacific Coast Highway on the north end of the main downtown drag.
+There is street parking around the mission that is free.

 When I arrived, I was surprised by how small this mission was; it is a spot where you can spend 20 minutes and easily see it all.

-The women working there was fantastic, and she spent a good amount of time telling me about the mission and its history.
+The woman working there was fantastic, and she spent a reasonable amount of time telling me about the mission and its history.
 I would not have had as good of a time if she was not there to direct me.

-She let me know that the mission originally stood across the street where the massive church in the photo above is now and that you can go over there and see the remains of the old wall behind the church.
+She let me know that the mission initially stood across the street where the massive church in the photo above is now and that you can go over there and see the remains of the old wall behind the church.